 - Participate and Get Involved

-From MeetUps to volunteering, every city has plenty of activities for you to get involved in.
+From Creative Mornings digital meet ups to volunteering, every city and every profession has plenty of activities for you to get involved in.
 Even if you’re so busy you can only devote one night a month, find a worthwhile club, group, or volunteer activity and get out there.
 Just do it.